What is the evidence for climbing being beneficial for mental health?

 If it’s hard evidence you’re after, the research base is slowly growing, to show that climbing can reduce depressive symptoms, increase positive mood, and increase coping skills.

-An easy to read article on the most robust research study to date can be read here ->
+An easy to read article on a research study can be read here ->

-Or, if you’re after published academic papers, you can read a couple of studies by clicking on the icons below.
+Or, if you’re after published academic papers, you can read a few studies by clicking on the icons below.

 Climbing is quite regularly used as therapy in Austria and Germany, with some hospitals even having their own designated climbing wall!